Customizable Adjustable Glass Bed Bracket for FlashForge Creator Pro etc

 Important: only tighten the M3 nut just to the point where the pin can no longer move vertically.
 Do not tighten it further, unless you printed the pin in polycarbonate or will never heat the bed anywhere near 110°C.

 If you don't have any M3 nuts to spare, you can also print the pin from the original thing and mount it using the existing nut, with the recess downwards.
 I do recommend using my version of the pin if possible.

 If you use the spring-loaded knobs, read the instructions on their page and skip the following paragraph because those knobs make it redundant.

 Otherwise, the correct workflow is to first preheat your bed with the glass plate on top, and only tighten the knobs when the temperature is stable.
-The reason is that borosilicate glass has a much lower thermal expansion coefficient than the bed, therefore if you would tighten it cold and then heat it, the plate may not be secure and wiggle around.
+The reason is that borosilicate glass has a much lower thermal expansion coefficient than the bed, therefore if you would tighten it cold and then heat, the bed will become larger w.r.t. the plate, and it may be loose enough to wiggle around.
 The whole point of these brackets is that it is very easy to adjust them, so it is better to adjust them when it is not really necessary, than not to adjust them when it is needed.

 Do not tighten the knobs like crazy.
 Just tighten them up to the point where the glass cannot move.
 Over-tightening may cause the plastic to deform, or the plate to lift if you did not print the brackets with accurate dimensions.